RamonLiao/Web_Apps/Widgets/File Uploader/README.md

     2-3.
 Using Python.
 This method needs developers to package programming codes as an application for non-programming user.

 3.  **[MongoDB]**
     MongoDB Atlas provides a free plan for creating a cluster (database) up to 512 MB.
 According to assumption, the size of upload file is between 1 GB to 5 GB.

-The following are possible solutions:
+    Possible solutions:

     3-1.
 If data will not be selected or searched based on content, the upload file can be converted into binary file.
 The binary file can be chunked and stored discretely in different clusters (database).
 These storing clusters will be handled by a higher level of cluster to manage the file info and storage info.